I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 Heading into the final week of edutainment immersion, I was firing on all cylinders.

-Every morning, after tending to the cats and starting a pot of coffee, I did my abdominal exercises.
+Every morning, after tending to the cats and starting a pot of coffee, I did my ab exercises.
 As per the Tiago Forte system, I left a reminder note near the kitty litter genie that read, “Work out, you lazy jabroni!” so I couldn’t dodge my new habit.
-Then I drank a cup of coffee while reading for 20 minutes as a reward before officially starting my day.

-I was taking classes both during lunch and at night, and trying out new Ramsay recipes whenever I could.
+Then I drank a cup of coffee during my 20-minute reading reward before officially starting my day.
+I was taking classes both during lunch and after work, and trying out new Ramsay recipes whenever I could.
 Hell, I even felt comfortable enough to make a vlog, although not so comfortable that I put it in Skillshare’s project gallery.

 Although the main thing I miss about traditional in-person learning is getting instant feedback—you can contact some instructors online, but it’s not the same—I didn’t want any feedback whatsoever from other aspiring vloggers on my attempt.